 ✔️ Storage

-You must store your gear properly to be usable between trips and relatively damage-free.
+You must store your gear properly so that it is usable between trips and relatively damage-free.
 Poor storage may warp the bow, weaken the string, or result in acidic reels.

-• Temperature Control: Keep your equipment in a dry, cool place out of direct sunlight or extreme temperatures.
+• Temperature Control: Store your equipment in a dry, cool location, away from direct sunlight and extreme temperatures.
 The cold can weaken strings, and the heat can warp bows.

 • Avoid Humidity: Keep silica gel packets or a dehumidifier in your storage area to prevent moisture exposure, especially for metal parts.